Thursday, November 10, 2016

 • 2001: Tales from the Gamecocks' Roost: A Collection of the Greatest Gamecock Stories Ever Told

 BOBBY RICHARDSON: A native of Sumter, S.C., Bobby was the World Series MVP in 1960—still the only player to win that award for a losing team.
 His first book was influential in shaping my faith in Christ.
 We met in 1975 when he coached the USC baseball team and I had the opportunity to follow them to the College World Series in Omaha.
-More recently, I heard Bobby speak at a church in Boone, and I won an autographed baseball from him for knowing who replaced him at second base for the Yankees (answer: Horace Clarke).
+Years later, I heard Bobby speak at a church in Boone, and I won an autographed baseball from him for knowing who replaced him at second base for the Yankees (answer: Horace Clarke).

 • 1964: The Bobby Richardson Story